 Description: The pantry moth or Indian meal moth (Plodia interpunctella) is considered to be the most troublesome of the moths infesting stored products in the United States.
 They attack all cereal products, whole grains, dried fruits, pet foods, bird seed, dried milk and nuts.
 Damage is caused by the larvae spinning silken threads as they feed and crawl, thus webbing the particles of food together.
 Small moths are often noticed flying in a zigzag fashion around pantries and other infested areas.
-On this page we show you how to get rid of pantry moths without using toxic sprays.

 Adult moths (5/8 inch wingspan) are pale gray in color and are easily distinguished from other grain infesting moths by the reddish brown or coppery luster of their outer forewing.
 Fully grown larvae (1/2 inch) have brown heads and are dirty white in color, sometimes tinged with green, yellow or pink.
 They are extremely active.